No-regret Exploration in Contextual Reinforcement Learning: SETTING AND NOTATION

 \subsection{GENERALIZED LINEAR MODEL FOR CMDPs}

-We assume that each contextual MDP $M_k$ is obtained by a set of generalized linear models.
-Specifically, for each pair $s,a \in \Scal \times \Acal$, there exists a weight matrix $W_{sa} \in \C{W} \subseteq \R^{S \times d}$ where $\C{W}$ is a convex set\footnote{Without loss of generality, we can set the last row $W^{(S)}_{sa}$ of the weight matrix to be 0 to avoid an overparameterized system.}.
+Using a linear mapping of the predictors is a simple and ubiquitous approach for modeling contextual/dynamical dependence in sequential decision making problems.
+Linear models are also well known for being interpretable and explainable, properties which are very valuable in our motivating settings.
+Similarly, we also utilize this structural simplicity of linearity and model the categorical output space ($p(\cdot|s,a)$) in a contextual MDP using generalized linear mappings.
+Specifically, for each pair $s,a \in \Scal \times \Acal$, there exists a weight matrix $W_{sa} \in \C{W} \subseteq \R^{S \times d}$ where $\C{W}$ is a convex set.
 For any context $x_k \in \R^d$, the next state distribution for the pair is specified by a GLM:

-where $\Phi(\cdot) : \R^S \rightarrow \R$ is the link function of the GLM.
+where $\Phi(\cdot) : \R^S \rightarrow \R$ is the link function of the GLM\footnote{We abuse the term GLM here as we don't necessarily consider a complementary exponential family model in eq.~\eqref{eq:glm_map}}.
 We will assume that this link function is convex which is always the case for a canonical exponential family \citep{lauritzen1996graphical}.
 For rewards, we assume that each mean reward is given by a linear function\footnote{ Similar results can be derived for GLM reward functions.} of the context: $r_k(s,a) \coloneqq \theta^{\top}_{sa}x_k$ where $\theta \in \Theta \subseteq \R^d$.
 In addition, we will make the following assumptions about the link function.

 \begin{assumption} The function $\Phi(\cdot)$ is $\alpha$-strongly convex and $\beta$-strongly smooth, that is:

 \end{assumption}

 We will see that this assumption is critical for constructing the confidence sets used in our algorithm.
 We make another assumption about the size of the weight matrices $W^*_{sa}$ and contexts $x_k$: \begin{assumption} For all episodes $k$, we have $\|x_k\|_2 \leq R$ and for all state-action pairs $(s,a)$, $\|W^{(i)}_{sa}\|_2 \leq B_p$ and $\|\theta_{sa}\|_2 \leq B_r$.
 So, we have $\|Wx_k\|_\infty \leq B_pR$ for all $W \in \C{W}$. \end{assumption}